nestjs/docs.nestjs.com/content/graphql/scalars.md

 }
 ```

-Once it's ready, register `DateScalar` as a provider.
+With this in place, register `DateScalar` as a provider.

 ```typescript
 @Module({